chris7444/ansible-docker-ucp/README.md

 Status: Downloaded newer image for alpine:latest
 ```

 The container will exit once the shell command has run and any unnamed volumes will be removed.
 However, the named volume `test_01:/tmp` will persist.
-To check that the data is still available, spin up a new container and try to retrieve the data:
+To check that the data is still available after the container exited, spin up a new container and try to retrieve the data:

 <pre>
 [root@clh-ucp01 ~]# docker run -it --rm -v test_01:/tmp alpine sh -c "cat /tmp/foo.txt"